 Forging Bank Notes

-This charge is typically applied when an individual either uses or possesses false checks and posses an intent to commit fraud.
+This charge is typically applied when an individual either uses or possesses false checks and acts with purposeful intent to commit fraud.
 This is considered a felony and includes prison time ranging up to 7 years.

 Possessing Forged Bank Notes

 Using Counterfeit Money